No Summer Arts on King Kamehameha Day, June 11. We hope you will be able to enjoy the Kamehameha Day Parade and festivities in North Kohala!

-For the last 10 years Lavaroots Performing Arts has created and executed the wonderful Summer Arts program in North Hawaii under the direction of Michal Anna Carrillo.
-Through collaboration with The Kahilu Theatre Foundation, the program has been hosted by the Kahilu Theatre for seven years, three years at the Waimea Country School, and last year at HPA.
-We are excited to have the opportunity to enjoy both Waimea Country School and HPA for Summer Arts 2018!
+For the last 12 years Lavaroots Performing Arts has created and executed the wonderful Summer Arts program in North Hawaii under the direction of Michal Anna Carrillo.
+Through collaboration with The Kahilu Theatre Foundation, the program was hosted by the Kahilu Theatre for eight years, three years at the Waimea Country School, and last two years at HPA.
+We are excited to have the opportunity to enjoy both Waimea Country School and HPA again for this years program!
+It’s a wonderful balance.
+Mahalo!!!

 Summer Arts is generously supported by The Dorrance Family Foundation.